kframework/matching-logic-prover/prover/strategies/core.md

 The "strategy" language is an imperative language for describing which high-level proof rules to try, in an attempt to find a proof.
-Strategies can be composed: by sequencing via the `;` strategy;
-as alternatives picking the first one that succeeds via the `|` strategy;
-or, by requiring several strategies succeed.
+Strategies can be composed: by sequencing via the `.` strategy. as alternatives picking the first one that succeeds via the `|` strategy. or, by requiring several strategies succeed.

 ```k